Md-Soliman-Ali/Brain-Station-23/AutomationPractice/README.md

 8. Install SelectorsHub for easy & perfect Xpath.

 9. Import AutomationPractice Project - > TestNg.xml -> Run As -> TestNG Suite

+10. You Can Also See The Output Results & Report In The test-output Folder.